‘THE STRANGER WHO TAKES YOUR LIFE SERIOUSLY’

 Does that all make sense?
 If not, contact me and I’ll let you know how it works in practice.

 For my coaching strapline (‘The stranger who takes your life seriously’), I credit American novelist and Pulitzer Prize winner Richard Ford.
-In his early novel The Sportswriter (the Washington Post didn’t like it much in 1986 but I did) his protagonist Frank Bascombe often visits a fortune-teller, simply because he finds her welcome therapeutic.
-She is ‘that priceless thing: the stranger who takes your life seriously.’
+In his early novel The Sportswriter (the Washington Post didn’t like it much but I loved it) his protagonist Frank Bascombe often visits a clairvoyant and finds talking to her therapeutic.
+Even if he knows she’s out of town, he’ll drive to her house and park outside for half an hour.
+He concludes that she is ‘that priceless thing: the stranger who takes your life seriously.’